The Huntingtons: Background

+Self-Titled Album, as well as a split EP, The Soothing Sounds of...

-The band ended their 10-year run in 2005 with a 30-song best-of disc, Growing Up Is No Fun: The Standards '95-'05, and played its final show at the Cornerstone Festival, bringing back Cliffy on guitar.
+The band ended their original 10-year run in 2005 with a 30-song best-of disc, Growing Up Is No Fun: The Standards '95-'05, and played their final show at the Cornerstone Festival.

-Two years after the band decided to quit, they reunited for a show in Elkton, Maryland and subsequently decided to keep the band going in part-time "do what we want, when we want" status.
+In 2007, the band reunited for a show in Elkton, Maryland and decided to continue the band on a part-time status.
 In 2009, the band released Punk Sounds, which included b-sides, rarities and two new tracks.
 Official remasters of several of their albums have also been released.
 Limited edition vinyl pressings of Sweet Sixteen and Fun and Games were released in mid-2011.
 A complete collection of the band's demos was released in early 2015 as Prime Times: The Tascam Tapes.

 Since 2015, the band has been playing with the lineup of Mike Holt, Jonathan Cliff Walker, Josh Blackway and drummer Chris Eller.
 Blackway and Eller also tour with C. J. Ramone of the Ramones.

-In 2020, the band released ¡Muerto, Cárcel o Rocanrol!, their first full length album of original songs since their self titled album.
+In 2020, the band released ¡Muerto, Cárcel O Rocanrol!, their first full length album of original songs since 2003's Self-Titled Album.
+In 2021, the band returned with Back To Ramonia, a complete re-recording of their 1996 Ramones cover album, Rocket To Ramonia.
+2022 saw the release of a full-length split album called Rock 'N' Roll Universal International Problem featuring four songs each by the Huntingtons and The Travoltas.
+2023 brought a new live album recorded at the previous year Punk Raduno Festival in Bergamo Italy, entitled, Live At Punk Rock Raduno 5.